MelqonyanG/ritual-app/README.md

 # Usage
 ## Endpoints

+### /docs
+Description: Access the Swagger documentation page for detailed API information and usage.

+Method: GET

+Open this endpoint in a web browser to interact with and understand the available endpoints and their functionalities.

 ### /history
 Method: GET

 Parameters: page_size and page_number (optional)

 Description: Retrieve the history of operations with pagination support.

 Response:
 ```
 {